 Leases under which the Company is a lessor are classified as finance or operating leases.
 Lease contracts where all the risks and rewards are substantially transferred to the lessee, the lease contracts are classified as finance leases.
-All other leases are classified as operating leases.
+All other leases are classified as operating leases a)'Financial assets

 For leases under which the Company is an intermediate lessor, the Company accounts for the head-lease and the sub-lease as two separate contracts.
-The sub-lease is further classified either as a finance lease or an operating lease by reference to the RoU asset arising from the head-lease.
+The sublease is further classified either as a finance lease or an operating lease by reference to the RoU asset arising from the head-lease.

-(ix) Impairment
+(vii) Impairment